isaacbernat/presentations/rhythm/final.md

 - Even if they are simple it's already **one extra abstraction layer** in addition to the music being played.
 - Tempo is how fast.
 Time signature is how to emphasize the beats. **E.g. 3/4 vs 4/4**
 - Google offers a super simple metronome to play with.

+# Ok, tempos can be adjusted.
+Let's work on that basis

 ---